ClausKinz/CommonIAB/README.md

 ```

 ### Set up SKUs
 Each Android Store has own rules of named SKUs.
-Thus to implification of operations between different stores and application logic, we use conception of "local SKU". "local SKU" is used to manage with SKU.
-ComminIAB does association local sku and selected android store automaticaly (on depends of what store is used for your app).
+Thus to implification of operations between different stores and application logic, we use conception of "local SKU". "local SKU" is used to manage SKUs for different stores.
+ComminIAB does association between local sku and selected android store automaticaly (on depends of what store is used for your app).

 `CommonIAB.mapSku(successCallback, errorCallback, sku, storeName, storeSku)`